no-apologizes/tensor/README.md

     * Instead of using deeply nested sliding window loops im2col and col2im transforms overlapping spatial receptive patches into linear columns to prevent non-contiguous memory reading patterns inside a GEMM matrix

   - Memory Resuse:
-    * Every Tensor4D struct is instantiated with both its data and grad pointer side-by-side so the backwards pass and easily write into them and prevents continuous scratchpad matix allocation and frequent garbage collection
+    * Every Tensor4D struct is instantiated with both its data and gradient pointer side-by-side so the backwards pass and easily write into them and prevents continuous scratchpad matix allocation and frequent garbage collection

 https://app.notion.com/p/Machine-Learning-Engine-389620b9962b80c486f0edee8021b5ad

+[^1]: Changing -march=znver3 to -march=znver4 in [CMakeLists.txt](../blob/master/CMakeLists.txt) works and GCC may vectorize SIMD differently
+[^2]: Light debugging as fixing loop order or writing over data instead of gradients